 And for the chocolate ganache, you will only need 2 ingredients.

-To decorate and make the chocolate drip is actually not hard at all.
+Decorating and making the chocolate drip is actually not hard at all.
 Even though, if you have never made chocolate drip cake, you might be thinking it’s the most difficult thing in the world.
-So here are some videos I’ve watched on youtube before I made my first chocolate drip cake to learn a few tricks and tips.
+So here are some videos I watched on youtube before I made my first chocolate drip cake to learn a few tricks and tips.

-To find the exact ingredients step-by-step instructions, scroll at the end of this page.
+To find the exact ingredients and step-by-step instructions, scroll to the end of this page.

 What flour to use to make this cake?